 The Pineapple Story

 I’ve always loved books about personal development, gratitude and living your best life.
-So when I picked up Gabby Bernstein’s “The Universe has Your Back” a couple of years ago, I was excited before I even read the first chapter.
+So when I picked up Gabby Bernstein’s “The Universe has Your Back” a couple of years ago, I was excited before I even began reading the first chapter.

-I wasn’t too far along before she began to talk about asking for signs.
+I wasn’t too far along before she began to talk about asking the universe for signs.
 Signs to show you’re on the right path in life, signs everything is going to be okay, and signs for clarity on something that’s currently happening in your life.
 She stated to be as specific as possible.
-As I curled up on the couch in the same pajamas I’d been wearing for days, I’ll never forget what sign I chose to be shown if I was on the right path in life.
-At the time, I was going through a horrible divorce.
-My world was crumbling as my husband had just left me.
-I was absolutely terrified.
-I had been left alone with 2 young boys, a house, a growing business and growing debt.
-“OK UNIVERSE” I said, if I’m exactly where I’m meant to be, and things are unraveling as they should, show me…”Pineapples.”
+As I curled up on the couch in the same pajamas I’d been wearing for days, I made my choice and I remember it vividly.

-Later that day, as I picked up my youngest from daycare, I walked into her house to see a pineapple sitting on the counter.
-I chucked, it wasn’t uncommon that people have pineapple all the time, but I smiled to myself and took it as a wink from the universe.
-Later that night, as I was in bed watching 50 First Dates, there was a seen where she’s holding a pineapple when she gets into an accident.
-Again, I smiled and took it as another wink.
+Later that day, I picked up my youngest from daycare.
+I walked into the woman's home to see a pineapple sitting on the counter.
+I chuckled, after all it wasn’t uncommon to see a pineapple on someone's counter, but I smiled to myself and took it as a wink from the universe.
+Later that night, as I was in bed watching 50 First Dates with Adam Sandler and Drew Barrymore, I smiled again and took it as another wink when I realized pineapples where a major plot to the movie.

 I soon forgot about my pineapple sign experience.
 Life was life.
 I was more focused on holding everything together than I was at looking for pineapples during my day.

-Fast forward exactly 1 year.
-Oh my, how so much can change in 1 year.
+Fast forward exactly one year.
+Oh my, how so much can change in a year.
 My business was growing, life was coming together, and I was embarking on a huge endeavor.
 All good, but all very overwhelming and terrifying.
 Terrifying.

-The next day was one of the proudest moments of my life.
-I had achieved a goal that started as an idea.
+The very next day was one of the proudest moments of my life.
+I took part in and had achieved a goal that started as an idea.
 It exceeded my expectations, and validated I could do anything, and bring anything to fruition.
 I knew I had the power within me, and that the universe always has my back.
+My pineapple sighting the day before was confirming that for me.

 Now, pineapples have taken on a completely different meaning.
 Anyone who knows me well, knows my pineapple story.
 I see them everywhere, not as a coincidence, but as a heartwarming sign.
 Someone’s posting pineapple pancakes on Facebook they just made, a baby in a stroller is wearing a pineapple onesie, pineapples galore in everyone’s carriage at the grocery store.
 I see my sign whenever I need to, and it’s often.

 Never give up hope.
-Never let the pain of the past and stress of the future dull your light.
-It’s ok.
+Never let the pain of the past and stress of the future dull your light and stop you from accomplishing your dreams, your goals.
+As your coach, I promise you, it’s ok.
 It’s always ok.
 Trust me.